Copyright© 2016 by Ernest Bywater

 “She’s teaching me what the local cuisine is like.
 So far it’s all been tasty and I like it, so I’ll keep at it to see how it goes.”
 Kevin smiles as Mort walks to his table.
 He sits down and waits to be surprised by what he’s served for his meal.

 After another very nice meal Mort goes to the hotel to change then down to the sports centre to exercise.
 After an hour of exercise he goes back to the hotel for a bath and a night’s rest after he plugs the vacuum cleaner batteries in to charge.
 The unit comes with one battery and he has two more batteries with an extra charger.
 The batteries fit a range of gear by the same manufacturer so they’ll be useful when he buys more of their gear, which he plans to do, but not today.
 He’ll get the new tools when he sees a need for them soon.
-This way he won’t spend more money than he has to right now.
-He does have a budget limit.
+This way he won’t spend more money than he has to right now as he does have a budget limit.

 Day Six of Cleaning